AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-user-based-wildcards-generalize-reports.md

 ---
 product-area: reporting
 navigation-topic: reporting-elements
-title: Utilizzare caratteri jolly basati sull'utente per generalizzare i rapporti
+title: Utilizzare caratteri jolly basati sull’utente per generalizzare i rapporti
-description: È possibile generalizzare un rapporto utilizzando caratteri jolly anziché informazioni specifiche durante la creazione di determinati elementi di reporting.
+description: You can generalize a report by using wildcards instead of specific information when building certain reporting elements.
-author: Nolan
+author: Courtney
 feature: Reports and Dashboards
 exl-id: 216e2869-b4f8-4cc7-9497-a12ebe00fe49
-source-git-commit: aa8275f252dd51f5a14d7aa931423aa4afb4ba8f
+source-git-commit: 6a6d3d47ed5741e3202c44b7240a2e67b687ea95
 workflow-type: tm+mt
 source-wordcount: '448'
-ht-degree: 2%
+ht-degree: 15%

 ---

-# Utilizzare caratteri jolly basati sull&#39;utente per generalizzare i rapporti
+# Utilizzare caratteri jolly basati sull’utente per generalizzare i rapporti

 <!-- Audited: 11/2024 -->

-È possibile generalizzare un rapporto utilizzando caratteri jolly anziché informazioni specifiche durante la creazione di determinati elementi di reporting.
-Ad esempio, se si desidera creare un report che mostri le attività assegnate a un utente specifico, è possibile utilizzare il nome dell&#39;utente nel campo Assegnato a del filtro.
+You can generalize a report by using wildcards instead of specific information when building certain reporting elements.
+For example, if you want to create a report that shows the tasks assigned to a specific user, you can use the user&#39;s name in the Assigned To field of the filter.
 Tuttavia, se si desidera creare un report che mostra le attività assegnate all&#39;utente connesso, indipendentemente dall&#39;utente, è possibile utilizzare un carattere jolly che indichi che quando un utente visualizza il report, vengono visualizzate solo le informazioni che lo riguardano.
-In questo modo, il rapporto verrà generato una sola volta, ma poiché si utilizza un carattere jolly nel filtro, si otterranno risultati diversi ogni volta che verrà letto da un altro utente.
+This way, you build the report once but because you use a wildcard in the filter it produces different results every time someone else reads it.

-Puoi utilizzare caratteri jolly basati sugli utenti per creare i seguenti elementi di reporting:
+You can use user-based wildcards when building the following reporting elements:

 * Filtri
-* Richieste personalizzate
+* Custom prompts
-* Visualizzazioni durante l’aggiunta di regole per le colonne
+* Views when adding rules for columns

 ## Requisiti di accesso

-+++ Espandi per visualizzare i requisiti di accesso per la funzionalità in questo articolo.
++++ Espandi per visualizzare i requisiti di accesso per la funzionalità descritta in questo articolo.

 <table style="table-layout:auto">
  <col>